elenam/track2-functional/Functional.md

 1
 ```

-Finally Clojure has a shorthand for defining lists, instead of calling the list function we can
+Finally Clojure has a shorthand for defining lists; instead of calling the list function we can
 use the following:

 ```clojure